Floydlang/floyd/docs/floyd_speak.md

 These are the different shapes a JSON can have in Floyd:

-- Floyd value: a normal Floyd value - struct or a vector or a number etc.
+1. Floyd value: a normal Floyd value - struct or a vector or a number etc. Stored in RAM.

-- json\_value: data is JSON compatible, stored in the 7 different value types supported by json\_value.
+2. json\_value: data is JSON compatible, stored in RAM the 7 different value types supported by json\_value.
 It holds one JSON value or a JSON object or a JSON array, that in turn can hold other json\_value:s.

-- JSON-script string: JSON data encoded as a string of characters, as stored in a text file.
+3. JSON-script string: JSON data encoded as a string of characters, as stored in a text file.

 	Example string: {"name":"John", "age":31, "city":"New York"}

 	It contains quotation characters, question mark characters, new lines etc.

-- Escaped string: the string is simplified to be stuffed as a string snippet into some restricted format, like inside a parameter in a URL, as a string-literal inside another JSON or inside a REST command.
+4. Escaped string: the string is simplified to be stuffed as a string snippet into some restricted format, like inside a parameter in a URL, as a string-literal inside another JSON or inside a REST command.

-	Example string: {\"name\":\"John\", \"age\":31, \"city\":\"New York\"}
+	Example string: {\\"name\":\\"John\", \\"age\\":31, \\"city\\":\\"New York\\"}

 Different destinations have different limitations and escape machanisms and will need different escape functions.
 This is not really a JSON-related issue, more a URL, REST question.

-##### FUNCTIONS
+#### FUNCTIONS
 Converting a floyd json\_value to a JSON string and back.
 The JSON-string can be directly read or written to a text file, sent via a protocol and so on.

 	string encode_json(json_value v)